Uni-Systems-SMSA/DevOps_Sample_Case/README.md

 The deployment step is the final step of the pipeline and there are numerous ways to implement.
 The easiest way is to deploy our application in AWS using a serverless architecture which means that our organizations doesn't need to maintain a server on-premises or worry about scaling.
 The most popular way of deployment is on a server on-premises which gives us total control of our architecture but also total responsibility of maintaining the server and

 ## Sample Case : Intership Team
 This repository is a sample case for all af the above.
-Thes steps we took are as follow:
+The steps we took are as follow:

 1. We have an Organisation called Uni-Systems-SMSA, the owner is @aliferisi
 2. We created a team called internship
 3. We invited 4 new members to the organisation to work on the repository
 4. We added those four members and the organisation owner to our internship team
 5. We created this repository called DevOps_Sample_Case and we assigned the internship team to it with write permission while the owner had admin permissions
 6. We created a branch protection rule for our main branch so that anyone who wants to push something to the main branch can only do so with a pull request
-7. We then created a GitHub project called Internship_Deliverable to assigne tasks to each member in the form of GitHub issues
+7. We then created a GitHub project called Internship_Deliverable to assign tasks to each member in the form of GitHub issues
 8. Then we started working on our tasks and everything was placed to the main branch when we finished

-You can find additional information one the differences of these roles [here](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).
+9. We then created an AWS Free Tier account which gives us access to almost all the AWS services for free
+10. We used the ECR Service of AWS to create a new private registry to store our Docker Images when we build them
+12. We use the CodeBuild Service of AWS to create a build project which takes the code that is located in our main branch in GitHub and using the given instruction it creates a Docker Image from the Dockerfile and then pushes it to our private registry
+13. The final step is to deploy our project to a on-premises VM which is done manually using a script every time we want to update our version

-## GitHub Actions
+## Pipeline code
-To implement the above pipeline we use GitHub Actions.
+To implement the above pipeline we use the following code.
 We use three actions:
-1. For the main branch to Build, Test, Package and Deploy
+1. For the main branch to Build and Test :
 ```YAML
 name: Deploy Main Branch
 on: